 “Somebody once asked me,” she said, “Where is home?”…

-Ottawa-based Colombian artist Claudia Salguero returns to the National Arts Centre to present her new show QUILLA, moon in Quechua, the ancient language of the Andes.
+Ottawa-based Colombian artist Claudia Salguero returns to the 4th Stage, of the Ottawa's National Arts Centre to present her new show QUILLA, moon in Quechua, the ancient language of the Andes.
+May 2019

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.